 Database Health Checks

 Perform regular health checks to identify configuration issues, performance bottlenecks, or security vulnerabilities.
 These checks can help maintain a healthy and secure database environment.
-Monitor system logs, review system performance metrics, and conduct periodic vulnerability assessments to proactively identify and address potential security risks.
+Monitor system logs, review system performance metrics, and conduct periodic vulnerability assessments to identify and address potential security risks proactively.

 Data Retention and Disposal

 Effective management of data retention and disposal is essential for data privacy.
-Retaining data longer than necessary increases the risk of data breaches and compromises privacy.
+Retaining data longer than necessary increases the risk and cost of a data breach and compromises privacy.
 DBAs should adhere to the following guidelines:

 Data Retention Policies